schowStriim/striim-installs/README.md

 # Striim Installation

-## Steps to install and configure Striim and Java (1.8) in a Linux machine (CentOs, Amazon Linux 2, Ubuntu, Debian, and RedHat).
+## Steps to install and configure Striim and Java (1.8) in a Linux machine.

-**Note:** These steps only apply to the Linux OS.
+**Note:** These steps only apply to Linux OS (CentOs, Amazon Linux 2, Ubuntu, Debian, and RedHat).
 If you want to install Striim on Windows, please follow these instructions:

 - **Register** and create an account on this page: [https://support.striim.com/hc/en-us/articles/229277848-Download-of-Latest-Version-of-Striim](https://support.striim.com/hc/en-us/articles/229277848-Download-of-Latest-Version-of-Striim)